eeditiones/e-editiones-website/posts/tei-publisher-9.md

 ![](/img/publisher-9-facets.png){.right width=220 style=margin-left:1rem}

-Furthermore it became easier to select less frequent facets when browsing or searching: previously only the most frequent facets where shown by default and you had to browse through a potentially long list if you wanted to find a not so common one.
-Now you can display a combo box in addition to the list, allowing users to type in a string and see matching facets.
+Now it became easier to select less frequent facets when browsing or searching: previously only the most frequent facets were shown by default and you had to browse through a potentially long list if you wanted to find a not so common one.
+Now you can easily configure the facets to display a combo box in addition to the list, allowing users to type in a query and see all the matching facets.

 # Thanks

-Special thanks for heavily sponsoring the development of this version go to the [Office of the Historian, Foreign Service Institute at the US Department of state](https://history.state.gov), the project [Editionstools für eine Digitale Epigraphik](https://www.hadw-bw.de/forschung/forschungsstelle/editionstools-fuer-eine-digitale-epigraphik-edep), the [Institute of History at the Polish Academy of Science](https://ihpan.edu.pl/en/), the [Karl Barth Gesamtausgabe](https://kbga.karl-barth.ch/texts/), and last but not least: [e-editiones](https://e-editiones.org) and [Jinntec GmbH](https://jinntec.de).
+Special thanks for contributing funding to the development of this version go to the [Office of the Historian, Foreign Service Institute at the US Department of state](https://history.state.gov), the project [Editionstools für eine Digitale Epigraphik](https://www.hadw-bw.de/forschung/forschungsstelle/editionstools-fuer-eine-digitale-epigraphik-edep), the [Institute of History at the Polish Academy of Science](https://ihpan.edu.pl/en/), the [Karl Barth Gesamtausgabe](https://kbga.karl-barth.ch/texts/), and last but not least: [e-editiones](https://e-editiones.org) and [Jinntec GmbH](https://jinntec.de).

+Apart from institutional support, we are gratefult to all members of e-editiones community who helped us to translate the user interface via [Crowdin](https://crowdin.com/project/tei-publisher) and keep the discussion alive on the Slack channel, often assisting each other in solving problems.